 Are you wondering how to measure social media success?
 Check this guide, which includes tips, metrics, and tools for enhancing your reports.

-The result?
-Beautiful dashboards that say very little.
-In this blog, we break down how to define, track, and optimize social media success, so you can stop guessing and start proving the impact of your social media strategies.
+We break down how to define, track, and optimize social media strategies, so you can stop guessing.

 Before you can track or report on success, you need to define what it means.
 What counts as a win on social media for your brand depends entirely on your brand’s unique goals.